LukePappa/Ourism/text.md

 This is being.
 It transcends, grounds, and is everything.
-To abide as being is perfect fulfilment.
+To abide as being is perfect bliss.